-- (a) From 1 July 2019 the The entry step for RT:Lit whose qualification group is H1, H2 or H3 will be step 76 and for RT:Lit whose qualification group is H3+, H4 or H5 will be step 78. - (b) Subject to clause 3.2.4 below, any RT:Lit previously employed before 1 July 2019 as a Resource Teacher Reading (RTR) in a permanent position will be entitled to a permanent unit as per clause 3.4.2. - (c) Subject to clause 3.2.3(d) and 3.2.4 below, any teacher appointed to a RT:Lit position who was not before 1 July 2019 previously employed before 1 July 2019 as a RTR will be entitled to a permanent unit from the date on which they commence the RT:Lit training programme unless they receive a Ministry of Education | Te Tāhuhu o te Mātauranga exemption from undertaking the training, or the training ceases to be provided, in which case the unit will be allocated from the date of their appointment as per clause 3.4.2. - (d) Where an RT:Lit is required to undertake the RT:Lit training and does not commence, or withdraws from, or does not complete the RT:Lit training the unit will be withdrawn by the employer.
+- (a) From 1 July 2019 the entry step for RT:Lit whose qualification group is H1, H2 or H3 will be step 7 and for RT:Lit whose qualification group is H3+, H4 or H5 will be step 8. - (b) Subject to clause 3.2.4 below, any RT:Lit previously employed as a Resource Teacher Reading (RTR) in a permanent position will be entitled to a permanent unit as per clause 3.4.2. - (c) Subject to clause 3.2.3(d) and 3.2.4 below, any teacher appointed to a RT:Lit position who was not previously employed as a RTR will be entitled to a permanent unit from the date on which they commence the RT:Lit training programme unless they receive a Ministry of Education exemption from undertaking the training, or the training ceases to be provided, in which case the unit will be allocated from the date of their appointment as per clause 3.4.2. - (d) Where an RT:Lit is required to undertake the RT:Lit training and does not commence, or withdraws from, or does not complete the RT:Lit training the unit will be withdrawn by the employer.